baseball party ideas

 - While you could just serve cotton candy at your baseball party, it's always better to do something a bit more creative if you can.
 So try making this Cotton Candy Mousse (below, from In Katrina's Kitchen).

-- Serve Cracker Jacks and whole peanuts in little paper bags.
-Alternatively, you can try your hand at homemade Cracker Jacks with this great recipe (below, from The Kitchn).
+- Alternatively, you can try your hand at homemade Cracker Jacks with this great recipe (below, from The Kitchn).

 - Alternatively, for a dessert take on Cracker Jacks, try this Cracker Jack ice cream recipe (below, from 1 Fine Cookie).
 You could also use this to make milkshakes by blending with milk.